 - Is DraftKings in Ohio?

 - Will Online Casinos be legal in Ohio?

 - Is daily fantasy sports legal in Ohio?

 - What states near Ohio have legal sports betting?

 At the moment, Ohio sports betting is not legal.
 However, with a major sports betting bill passing with House and Senate approval and being signed by Governor Mike DeWine, it’s coming soon.
 The market will launch on Jan.
 1, 2023.

 Is it legal to play Bovada in Ohio?

 Yes, the current federal law of the United States does not prohibit placing bets on sites not operating within the United States.
 Bovada does not have its operations within the United States and therefore is legal.
 Ohio is one of the many states that Bovada accepts bets from.

-While Draftkings DFS app is currently legal and running in Ohio, the DraftKings Sportsbook app is not operational yet.
-DraftKings will surely be one of the first sportsbooks in Ohio as soon as sports betting becomes legalized and is launched in the state.
-However, you will have to wait until then to bet on DK Sportsbook.
+While the Draftkings DFS app is currently legal and running in Ohio, the DraftKings Sportsbook app is not operational yet.
+DraftKings will surely be one of the first sportsbook apps in Ohio as soon as sports betting officially launches in the state.

 Sportsbooks are not legal in Ohio, yet.
-However, the bills that are being proposed will allow for in-person betting at casinos.
+However, the bill that has been signed will allow for in-person betting at casinos.
 It is very likely that the major sportsbooks such as DraftKings, FanDuel, BetMGM, and others race to partner with these casinos to offer you great in-person betting options.